high101bro/PoshChat/README.md

-PoshChat
+PoshChat - Integrated into PoSh-EasyWin!
 ========
-PoShChat was integrated into my PoSh-EasyWin project!

 I added a few extra goodies to help manage communications and also added encryption!

 Below is from the original creator...
 ========
 PoshChat V.1.1

 This release of PoshChat includes two files: